England Top Scorers | All-Time England Top Scorers

 The England top scorers list features some of the finest players ever to pull on the famous Three Lions jersey.

-In the all-time England top scorers list, Wayne Rooney currently leads the way with 53 goals, three ahead of Harry Kane (stats correct as of August 2022)
+In the all-time England top scorers list, Hary Kane leads the way ahead of Wayne Rooney (stats correct as of March 2023).

-Kane jointly holds the record for the most goals for England in a calendar year (12) alongside George Hilsdon (1908) and Dixie Dean (1927).
+Kane holds the record for the most goals for England in a calendar year (16) – a feat he set in 2021.

 All-Time England Top Scorers